Malwoiniak/car_prices_forecasting/README.md

-# car_prices_forecasting
+# Car prices forecasting
-Predicting car prices with ML
+Predicting car prices with Machine Learning: facing the real-world need of a system to effectively determine the worthiness of the car using a variety of features.